 It’s normal that such a loving, romantic, and passionate culture would produce many terms of endearment.

-Today, I’ll explain what terms of endearment are, the difference between Spanish and Mexican terms of endearment, and I’ll also introduce you to some of the most common ones, with examples of how to use them.
+Today, I’ll define terms of endearment, distinguish between Spanish and Mexican terms of endearment, and introduce you to some of the most common ones, along with examples of how to use them.

 What Are Terms of Endearment?